areas-boot-camp-challenges/03-password-generator/README.md

 # Challenge 3: Password Generator

 The purpose of this project is to build a webpage the lets users generate a secure password.
-Users are prompted to specific their criteria, and the webpage uses it to generate a password to their specification.
+Users are prompted to specify their criteria, and the webpage uses their criteria to generate a password.

 ## Installation

 This project is configured with [GitHub Pages](https://pages.github.com).
-To learn more about how to use GitHub Pages, see [https://docs.github.com/pages](https://docs.github.com/pages).
+To learn more about how to use GitHub Pages, see [docs.github.com/pages](https://docs.github.com/pages).

 ## Usage